dartmouth-cs52-19S/project-boost-web/future-spec/Pandi.md

 ## Behavioral and Dimensional Information
   * __Goals and Motivations:__
     *(goals should directly relate to product/service)*
     * Maximize productivity
     * Emotional Validation
-    * Get a raise/ impress boss.
+    * Get a raise/ impress boss
   * __Tasks:__
     *(break goals down into tasks — what does the user need to do to accomplish a particular goal)*
     * Understand the location the user is most productive at
     * Triage locations and pick the best one in order to maximize productivity
-    *
+    * See what times they are most productive and utalize those times
   * __Pain Points, Concerns, and Challenges:__
     *(what are they worried about? what do they have trouble with?)*
     * I think I’m productive but I don’t even know.
 Can I do better?